 “Don’t you think you’ve done enough?”
 Dave snapped.
 “You’re the reason we’re in this mess.”

 “Honestly, I have no idea what’s going on here,” Haley said.
-“Exactly what is it that you think I saw?”
+“Exactly what is it you think I saw?”

 “The question is, what do you think you saw?”
 Earl asked.
 For the first time, he raised his head and stared coldly at Haley, his topaz-colored irises glistening beneath the glow of the overhead fluorescent light.

 Regrettably meeting his stare, she was abruptly overcome by a feverish chill.
 Odd as they were, it wasn’t the color of his eyes that disturbed her so deeply, but his pupils.
-They weren’t round and black like they should be, but instead were bright red, horizontal slits.
+They weren’t round and black like they should be, but were bright red, horizontal slits.
 She felt as though she were peering deep into the dark soul of pure evil and lunatic madness.

 “I told you, I didn’t see anything,” Haley replied, a slight tremor in her voice.
 Her heart pounded, her adrenaline rushing like a flowing river.

 Dave ran a hand across his face as he sighed heavily.
 “Let’s get this over with.
 I’d like to get home and get some sleep.”

 This can’t be happening, she thought.
 I have to get out of here!
 They’re going to kill me!

 “Let me!”
 Eddie eagerly requested.
 “I deserve to be the one.
 You shot me, remember?”